G Perico – “L.A. Gangster” review

 Xavier Anthony – “The XA Tape” review

 Xavier Anthony is a clothing brand established in 2014 in Little Rock, Arkansas & currently based out of Atlanta, Georgia captivated by vision & gaining popularity by selling high quality garments adorned with the easily recognizable signature glasses & eye logos.
-Numerous up-&-coming artists in the plugg & rage subgenres of trap music have been endorsing the brand as & they’ve ultimately decided to get a bunch of them together for a compilation mixtape & suggestively the first in a new series.
+Numerous up-&-coming artists in the plugg & rage subgenres of trap music have been endorsing the brand & they’ve ultimately decided to get a bunch of them together for a compilation mixtape & suggestively the first in a new series.

 “XA Belt” by 10kDunkin opens the tape by jumping over a cloudy trap instrumental from SOULJASPIRITS not wanting to talk since he’s been on his payment whereas “Call the Trøøps” by Diorvsyou works in some synths & hi-hats suggesting everyone watches out with the amount of bitches he has.
 “Favorite!” by Zaan brings a self-produced plugg vibe to the table talking about his preferences in weed strains being blue & pink runtz while “Blood In, Blood Out” by Sk8star & Tezzus hooks up these luxurious piano chords that Rio Leyva brings to the table making no time for lies.